Good day to you and Autumn!

 The other day I was in the store, and I bought the rest of the peaches that were left.
 I felt like I was stealing them!
 Here I sliced one over some spiced oatmeal, with banana slices, walnuts, chocolate almond butter, and sunflower seed butter.
 I’ve been missing the crunch of whole nuts!
 I love nut butters, but sometimes I want some crunch.

-I was inspired by Brittany’s cinnamon roasted chickpea recipe and this roasted chickpea recipe as well.
-I basically used the spices that Brittany used, tahini, honey, and sea salt.
 The smell was so wonderful when roasting, and just hard to ignore!
 I love the coating the tahini gave these chickpeas after roasting.
 Chickpeas are so versatile; I thought I’d share a link with you that has a bunch of recipes on how to make them in different ways… sweet or savoury!
 “15 More Ways To Flavor Roasted Chickpeas“

 I cooked the usual oats with pumpkin puree, in the morning I cut up some dates and crystallized ginger cubes.
 Then I topped it off with the pumpkin pie spiced roasted chickpeas, more almond milk and spices, brown sugar, walnut nut butter, and tahini.
 Oof this bowl was delicious!
 I love starting off a new day with yummy things like this.